top of page

 Nolan: Yes!

 It doesn’t matter if Nolan runs the mile the 4th fastest in his grade or if he comes in first or last.
 The point is, does his outcome demonstrate his best or does it demonstrate that with a little bit more, a lot more was possible.
 Often we feel like we are doing our best and my guess is that with just a small increase in effort, the outcome could be exponentially greater.
-In other words, if sometimes we don’t need a buck to get the bang, we only need a penny.
+It's about getting the bang for the buck.
+In other words, sometimes we don’t need a buck to get the bang, we only need a penny.

 ~Heather